 We are hosting guest speakers and demonstrators who will be sharing their knowledge and expertise on a wide range of topics relating to pottery and ceramics.
-To compensate our guests we will pass around a register and ‘hat’ for your contribution.

 To get most out of our Demonstration Club Nights please get in contact and let me know which topics you would like to know more about.
 I will try and make it happen!